William Hibbert (planter): Life and career

 Hibbert was born in Manchester in 1759, and baptised on 22 September 1759 at Cross Street Presbyterian Church.
 In the 1780s he moved to Jamaica to work in his uncle's slave factorage business in Kingston, Jamaica, where his brothers Robert and Thomas were already working.
-He was thought to be in Jamaica from 1781-82 but found it to be not to his liking.
+He was thought to be in Jamaica from 1781 to 1782 but found it to be not to his liking.
 In 1782, Hibbert won £20,000 (or a share of it) in a benefit lottery, and returned to England, where he continued working in the London branch of the family business.
 Hibbert married Elizabeth [Betty] Greenhalgh in 1784 at St Mary's Church, Manchester.
 Elizabeth was the daughter and co-heir of Robert Greenhalgh of Bolton-le-Moors (the other co-heir was her sister Mary, who married William Hibbert's brother Samuel).
 They had eight children (three sons, five daughters).
 In 1797 he purchased land from the Leicester family and built the country estate Hare Hill.
-On his death in 1844 the house passed to his eldest son William Tetlow Hibbert, who had joined the merchant house and went on to a successful commercial career of his own, including as a director of the Royal Exchange Assurance Corporation from 1851–1867.
+On his death in 1844 the house passed to his eldest son William Tetlow Hibbert, who had joined the merchant house and went on to a successful commercial career of his own, including as a director of the Royal Exchange Assurance Corporation from 1851 to 1867.

 By 1825, Hibbert's occupation was listed as "merchant", at W. & S. Hibbert, of 1 Billiter Court, City of London.
 Under the Slavery Abolition Act 1833 and the later Slave Compensation Act 1837, British slave-owners were paid compensation for the loss of slave labour.
 The Legacies of British Slave-ownership database shows thirteen claims with which Hibbert was involved, often as a mortgage holder with other family members.
 He and his brother George were compensated for the emancipation of over 1,000 slaves.

 Hibbert lived at Crescent Grove, Clapham from 1810 until his death on 4 August 1844 and was buried in the churchyard at St Paul's Church, Clapham.